Part A: Course Overview

 Course Description

-In this course you will be developing the skills and knowledge required to work with people who are experiencing homelessness or at risk of becoming homeless, including women and children experiencing family violence.
+In this course, you will be developing the skills and knowledge required to work with people who are experiencing homelessness or at risk of becoming homeless, including woman and children experiencing family violence.

-You will be focusing on some of the structural issues that affect people in relation to homelessness so that in your role as a youth worker you will be able to support clients experiencing homelessness or who are at risk of becoming homeless.
+You will be focusing on some of the structural issues that affect people in relation to homelessness so that in your role as a youth worker you will be able to support clients experiencing or at risk of being homeless

 Pre-requisite Courses and Assumed Knowledge and Capabilities